 Health & Development Challenges in Developing Countries: a Focus on HIV/AIDS

 This course critically focuses on health and development challenges in developing countries.
 Taking the HIV/AIDS crisis as our lens, we investigate inequalities and interdependencies on a global, international, national and local level, while considering the role of public, private and civil society actors.
 Why is it that the poor are primarily sick and dying of AIDS?
 Why does MSF (Doctors Without Borders) know how to solve the AIDS crisis, but does not get the necessary support to do so?
 It is our aim to understand the underlying development processes and unlock the ongoing debates.
-The course focuses on the following themes: HIV/AIDS, poverty, the Sustainable Development Goals (SDGs); colonialism and health; the role of actors of health development like, the WHO and UNAIDS; the relationship between human rights and access to medication; women and health; the influence of migration on health infrastructures; food, health and global crises.
+The course focuses on the following themes: HIV/AIDS, poverty, the Sustainable Development Goals (SDGs); colonialism and health; the role of actors of health development like, the WHO and UNAIDS; the relationship between human rights and access to medication; women and health; the influence of migration on health infrastructures; food, health and global crises like COVID-19.

 A good command of English is important.

 Students receive feedback during the conception and design of the development project and during the presentations.

 - Skills assignment: subgroups design a health development project in the field of HIV/AIDS:

 - Participation & Attendance

 Ad1.
 The final take-home exam assesses command of the literature in the course: 3 open essay questions; students answer 2 with a 1500-2000 word limit (60% of the final grade);